Telehealth

 What is Telehealth EMDR?

 As you have learnt Eye Movement Desensitisation and Reprocessing (EMDR) is a structured therapy that helps individuals process and recover from traumatic experiences and distressing life events.
-Telehealth EMDR allows you to receive this effective treatment from the comfort of your own home through secure video consultations.
+Telehealth EMDR allows you to receive this effective treatment from the comfort of your own home through video consultations.

 How is EMDR Administered Online?

-During a telehealth EMDR session, our registered psychologist will guide you through the process using the secure video platform Zoom.
+During a telehealth EMDR session, our registered psychologist will guide you through the process using the video platform Zoom.
 One of the key components of EMDR is bilateral stimulation, which can be administered online through various methods, including:

 Visual Stimulation: Using tools like BilateralStimulation.io, you will follow a moving ball on your screen with your eyes.
 Using this method you have the option to have your psychologist’s face on the screen or minimised completely.
 Your psychologist will be able to see you the whole time regardless of what option you choose.